-(1) In connection with the Company's assessment of its reportable operating segments the Company also reassessed its reportable regions.
+(1) In connection with the Company's assessment of its operating and reportable segments the Company also reassessed its reportable regions.
 As a result, starting on January 1, 2019, the Company will report regional sales previously reported in Rest of Asia and Other Foreign Countries in Rest of World.
-Accordingly, the prior period amounts have been reclassified to conform to current year presentation of regional sales.
+Accordingly, prior period amounts have been reclassified to conform to the current year presentation of regional sales.